Montserrat Monastery Tickets & Tours

 Local Montserrat specialties

-Mel i mató (fresh Catalan cheese with honey)
+Mel i mató (fresh Catalan cheese with honey), local cheeses, traditional herbal liqueur and Ratafia.

 Sunset over Montserrat